sstelfox/stelfox.net/content/notes/aide.md

 The issue itself could be with the specific compiled version (community/aide 0.16-1 on arch linux) I was testing with.

-After strace'ing down the files it was having issues with I simply excluded the files that were triggering the issue from checksum validation.
-I couldn't find anything unusual about the files themselves though... no extended attributes, normal permissions, readable...
-Maybe a bug in libmhash?
+After `strace`'ing down the files it was having issues with I simply excluded the files that were triggering the issue from checksum validation.
+I couldn't find anything unusual about the files themselves though...
+No extended attributes, normal permissions, readable...
+Maybe a bug in `libmhash`?

 ## Secure Usage

 While this utility provides no preventative defense measures, it is extremely useful in the detection of malicious behavior on the host.
-To perform this detection, a cron job should periodically have AIDE analyse the files it is monitoring and report the findings.
+To perform this detection, a cron job should periodically have AIDE analyze the files it is monitoring and report the findings.
 A central logging system should be setup to consume these reports.